Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   | Offset5   | double | J5-axis offset, unit: ° |
   | Offset6   | double | J6-axis offset, unit: ° |

-  SpeedL and AccL are optional parameters, indicating setting user coordinate system, tool coordinate system, Cartesian speed ratio and acceleration ratio values respectively.
+  SpeedJ and AccJ are optional parameters, which refer to setting joint speed ratio and acceleration ratio respectively.
-  The value is the same as the value of SpeedL and AccL set by port 29999.
+  The meaning of SpeedJ and AccJ value is the same as that of SpeedJ and AccJ value set by port 29999.

+- Return:
+  ErrorID,{},RelJointMovJ(Offset1,Offset2,Offset3,Offset4,Offset5,Offset6,SpeedJ=R, AccJ=R);

 - Supporting port: 30003